c-jaenicke/einkaufsliste-go-gin/README.md

 # einkaufsliste-go-gin

-A simple shopping list application that saves entries in a PostgreSQL database.
-It can serve those entries using a REST API or simple HTML pages and forms.
+A simple shopping list application written in Go, using a PostgreSQL database to store all entries.
+Serving a REST-API for the frontend.

 ## Frontend

 A basic vue.js frontend exists [c-jaenicke/einkaufsliste-vue](https://github.com/c-jaenicke/einkaufsliste-vue).

-Possibly more to come.

 ## Authentication

 **There is no built-in authentication!**

-You should put the site behind [Authelia (authelia.com)](https://www.authelia.com/) or another authentication service to protect it.
+This doesn't have any authentication included!
+If you want yours to be secure, put something like Authelia or Authentik in front ot it.

 Everyone that has access to the site can change the entries!